Skip to main content

 • Gene therapy

-How to find your next pharmacovigilance role with Quanta?
+How to find your next pharmacovigilance role with QCS Staffing?

-At Quanta, we have a broad and deep knowledge of the drug safety market, with strong industry partnerships across the world.
+At QCS Staffing, we have a broad and deep knowledge of the drug safety market, with strong industry partnerships across the world.
 We recruit for roles including pharmacovigilance auditor, pharmacovigilance specialist, pharmacovigilance officer, qualified person responsible for pharmacovigilance (QPPV) and more.

 Take a look at our pharmacovigilance and regulatory affairs jobs or contact us to start a conversation.